The NFT Gaming Company, Inc. A - GuruFocus.com

 Forward-Looking Statements

 This press release contains statements that constitute "forward-looking statements," including with respect to the Company's initial public offering.
-No assurance can be given that the offering will be completed on the terms described, or at all.
 Forward-looking statements are subject to numerous conditions, many of which are beyond the control of the Company.
 While the Company believes these forward-looking statements are reasonable, undue reliance should not be placed on any such forward-looking statements, which are based on information available to the Company on the date of this release.
 These forward-looking statements are based upon current estimates and assumptions and are subject to various risks and uncertainties, including, without limitation, those set forth in the Risk Factors section of the Company's Registration Statement and preliminary prospectus for the offering filed with the SEC.
 Thus, actual results could be materially different.
 The Company undertakes no obligation to update these statements whether as a result of new information, future events or otherwise, after the date of this release, except as required by law.

 The NFT Gaming Company, Inc. Company Contact